 NVIDIA Through a Crypto Miner's Eyes

-Let me start with my mining rigs — briefly, because it's just the setup.
+Let me start with my rigs.
+I’ll keep it short — it’s only the setup.

 The Setup: My Mining Rigs